Tribler: SwarmPlayer

 The SwarmPlayer is a Python-based BitTorrent Internet TV viewer.
 It allows one to watch BitTorrent-hosted peer-to-peer digital media distribution of video on demand and plays live Tribler streaming media.
 It is based on the same core as the Tribler TV application.

 The core software is free and open source software based on the Tribler platform, licensed under the LGPL 2.1.

 Development

 Tribler was created by university researchers at the Delft University of Technology, who are trying to improve peer-to-peer technology.
 Tribler is designed to enhance BitTorrent by removing the need for central elements such as the websites for finding content, as well as being anonymous.

 The European Union's P2P-Next project to develop an Internet television distribution standard builds on Tribler technology.

 Reception

 After a news article on TorrentFreak in February 2012 mentioned Tribler's decentralization and the fact that its index is impossible to take down, the website became hugely popular, causing it to be reduced to just the download page to satisfy demand.
 A warning about Tribler security appeared on the tor-dev mailing list on Dec.
-20, 2014 and was addressed shortly thereafter via GitHub.
+20, 2014 and was addressed shortly thereafter via GitHub..
+Daniel Aleksandersen has pointed out in 2021 some privacy concerns due to the project's goals and priorities.
+He considers these issues are still not addressed in 2023.